 The North Carolina State Elks Association (NCSEA) has chosen Camp Carefree as one of its State Major Projects.
 Camp Carefree is a camp for chronically ill and disabled children and well siblings of children with chronic illnesses.
 Through our fund-raising events the North Carolina Elks have donated more than $200,000 to help support the camp.
 High Point Lodge #1155 hosts two main fundraising events during the year – a pancake breakfast on July 4 and a silent auction at the pool in August.

 Our Antlers youth group organized a Book Drive where they collected over 900 books, which were handed out to the students at Union Hill Elementary School.
-Our Lodge has also volunteered for over 20 years at the Southwest High School Senior Class cookout at Southwest Guilford High School where we cook hamburgers and hot dogs for over 350 students each year.
+Our Lodge has also volunteered for over 20 years at the Southwest High School Senior Class cookout for over 20 years.
+Each year we provide and cook hamburgers and hot dogs for over 350 students each year.

 Our annual Hoop Shoot serves to highlight the Elks commitment to America’s youth.
 From the millions of youngsters who participate and advance through local, district, state and regional competition, six national champions are named — one boy and one girl in each of three categories: ages 8-9, 10-11 and 12-13.
 The winners each receive a trophy and their names are inscribed on a plaque at the Naismith Memorial Basketball Hall of Fame in Springfield, Massachusetts.